History of ESPN on ABC: The beginning of ABC's two decade relationship with the Olympics

 While CBS aired both the 1960 Winter and Summer Games (marking the first time that the Olympics were broadcast on American television), by 1964, a different network showed the Winter Games: ABC.
 Roone Arledge won broadcast rights for his network and began a relationship with the "five rings" that would last over two decades.
 The program used many of the same production staff from ABC's Wide World of Sports, as well as the same host, Jim McKay, who moved to ABC from CBS in 1961.
 In 1968, ABC showed both the Winter Games and the Summer Games.

 The 1964 Winter Games were in Innsbruck, Austria, and coverage was taped and flown by plane back to the United States.
-All of it was in black-and-white, but with most Winter Olympic events in the morning (local time), most TV coverage aired the day the events were held.
-A portion of the Closing Ceremony was televised live via satellite (Telstar, which had to be tracked and allowed about a 15-minute window between the U.S. and Europe when it was zooming over the Atlantic).
-Everything else was videotaped and flown to the U.S. via a Munich-London-New York route.
+All of it was in black-and-white, but with most Winter Olympic events in the morning (local time), most television coverage aired the day the events were held.
+A portion of the Closing Ceremony was televised live via satellite (Telstar, which had to be tracked and allowed about a 15-minute window between the United States and Europe when it was zooming over the Atlantic).
+Everything else was videotaped and flown to the United States via a Munich-London-New York route.
 There was little margin for error.
-If a flight was canceled, ABC had a tape of a U.S.-Romania hockey game, played the day before the Opening Ceremony and shipped over, ready to play.
+If a flight was canceled, ABC had a tape of a United States-Romania hockey game, played the day before the Opening Ceremony and shipped over, ready to play.
 All went well and it never made the air.

 ABC aired 16.5 hours of coverage of the Innsbruck Games, the majority of the coverage occurring outside of primetime.

 By 1968, ABC was broadcasting the Olympics in full color, and satellites made possible live coverage of several events at the Winter Games in Grenoble, France and of nearly all of the network's coverage of the Summer Games in Mexico City.
 In reality, only the Opening Ceremony and the ladies figure skating final were televised live via satellite; most other coverage was sent via satellite to ABC and run off tape from New York.
 The 1968 Winter Olympics were the first to be televised in color (except for a couple of events the French fed in black-and-white).

-Highlighting the 1968 Winter Games was a dramatic sweep in men's alpine skiing by Frenchman Jean-Claude Killy, while the major highlight of the Summer Games was a world-record long jump by Bob Beamon of the United States, which happened to air live in the US.
+Highlighting the 1968 Winter Games was a dramatic sweep in men's alpine skiing by Frenchman Jean-Claude Killy, while the major highlight of the Summer Games was a world-record long jump by Bob Beamon of the United States, which happened to air live in the United States.